-Amer H. Zureikat, MD, is vice chair of surgery for surgical oncology in the Department of Surgery at UPMC, chief of Surgical Oncology at UPMC Hillman Cancer Center, and an expert in pancreatic cancer and robotic surgery.
+Amer H. Zureikat, MD, is the Bernard F. Fisher Chair in Surgery, chief of Surgical Oncology at UPMC Hillman Cancer Center, and an expert in pancreatic cancer and robotic surgery.
 He explained that Brian’s tumor wasn’t just in his pancreas – it also rested on a nearby artery and vein.
 This meant that surgery could be risky, and Dr. Zureikat might not be able to remove the entire mass.

 But there was some good news: Brian’s tumor had a genetic mutation, known as BRCA, which made it susceptible to platinum-containing chemotherapy for a better response.
 Under the care of UPMC Hillman medical oncologist Vincent E. Reyes, Jr., MD.
 Brian started on this personalized chemotherapy to shrink the tumor.
 Guided by frequent radiologic and tumor marker revaluations, both Drs.
 Reyes and Zureikat worked together to deliver the optimal amount of therapy.
 In total, Brian received 19 rounds of intensive chemotherapy at UPMC Hillman’s location at St. Clair Health, close to his home in the South Hills, with Dr. Reyes and his team.